Uptaker/ELU/retrieval-practice-en.md

 - Practicing retrieval produces greater gains than elaborative studying with concept mapping
 - Because each act of retrieval changes memory, the act of reconstructing knowledge must be considered essential to the process of learning.
 - Retrieval practice is an effective tool to promote conceptual learning about science
-- Whether a task is considered “active” is not diagnostic of how much learning the task will produce
-- During retrieval, subjects use retrieval cues to reconstruct what happened in a particular place at a particular time.
-- Retrieval practice may improve cue diagnosticity by restricting the set of candidates specified by a cue to be included in the search set
 - Retrieval is not merely a readout of the knowledge stored in one’s mind; the act of reconstructing knowledge itself enhances learning.
+- Whether a task is considered `active` is not diagnostic of how much learning the task will produce

 ## Experiements